 Thirdly we have, PTFE Coated Kevlar which is the most durable of the edging types and is a good option when the edge of the belt will be in contact with tracking aids.
 It is also a good option when considering using tracking studs of cord on the belt.

-We have a range of Belt joints, in various sizes with different capabilities for your needs.
+These are available in various sizes with different capabilities for your needs.

-These tracking aids usually fixed to one edge on the conveyor belt with the head of the dot running on the inside of the belts circumference.
+These tracking aids usually are fixed to one edge on the conveyor belt with the head of the dot running on the inside of the belts circumference.